 Allow yourself the time to say goodbye.
 Throw a party.
 Invite friends out for dinner.
 Take an hour every day to walk through your neighborhood.
 Visit one favorite spot every day.
 Feel the memories and allow yourself to relive them one more time.
 This will also help with the transition from the old to the new and give yourself some much needed time to enjoy the moment.

-During a stressful time like a move, we often don't feel that there's enough time to get all the tasks done, and as such, we often neglect our own needs and health.
-We know that we often go without enough sleep, spend long days packing without taking breaks and end up eating junk food just to save on cooking time.
-While it may seem like you're be efficient with your time, you're also neglecting the most important moving tool that you have: yourself.
+During a stressful time like a move, you might feel that there's enough time to get all the tasks done.
+You might end up neglecting your own needs and health.
+You might go without enough sleep, spend long days packing without taking breaks, and end up eating junk food just to save on cooking time.
+While it may seem like you're being efficient with your time, you're also neglecting the most important moving tool that you have: yourself.

 If you have children, treat them as well.
 Plan special evenings out to visit their favorite ice cream shop or restaurant or playground.
-Kids require special handling during a move; they'll need time from you and patience, too.
+Kids require special handling during a move; they'll need time from you and patience.

 Get Enough Sleep and Eat Well

-We're adding this in since these two items are the first on our list to be ignored, yet, they are the most important factors in keeping us healthy and happy.
+These two items are first on the list of items that are ignored, yet, they are the most important factors in keeping you healthy and happy.
 So make sure you're getting enough sleep and that you're eating a balanced diet.
 Don't skip meals and try not to live on coffee (although that can be difficult not to!).

 Go With the Flow